 There weren't a whole lot, and the ones I found either assumed a knowledge of double knitting I didn't have yet, or used techniques (mostly for casting on) that I found needlessly complicated.
 So I did the easiest thing I could think of, teach myself how to double knit and write my own pattern.
 Yeah, it seemed easier to me at the time.
 So, for future reference, and maybe to save someone else a few weeks of work, here it is.

+Eventually I will put up some in progress pics to illustrate techniques.
 Double Knit Reversible Twice-As-Warm Mittens - Douglas' Interesting Pages.
 Also called Double Knit Mitts My Story These are the mittens I wear on the coldest days of the year... when the store bought mittens just don't cut it.

 It is easy to lose track when working in a continual round.
 I will be providing two ways to start the mittens.
 Start 1: 7 FSCStart 2: Chain 8, 7 SC in chain Round 1: CH 1, 3 SC in the same stitch, 1 SC in ea of the next 5 SC, 3 SC in the same ST. 1 SC in ea of the next 5, join.
 Newfie_mittens.
 Mini Mochi Springy Ring Mittens - free mitten pattern.
 Free Thrummed Mittens Knitting Pattern.
 685.pdf Isadora fingerless gloves.
 Dainty_bubbles.
 Twist Collective Fall 2012.
 Alice-Inspired Mitts.
 Author Ellie Thouret Introduction I love the knitted mittens that Alice wears in New Moon but I’m not confident enough in my knitting to tackle them.